overview

 the surf) as censorship and as a remnant of mediaeval

-sumptuary legislation.
+sumptuary legislation

-Australia and elsewhere.
+the past, in Australia and elsewhere.

 Australian police force personnel have on occasion used